 Olive Oil Cake with Pine Nuts, Lemon & Thyme

-3 large eggs
+- 3 large eggs

-1 cup sugar
+- 1 cup sugar

-1 tablespoon lemon zest (from one lemon)
+- 1 tablespoon lemon zest (from one lemon)

-3/4 cup extra virgin olive oil
+- ¾ cup extra virgin olive oil

-1/4 cup nonfat plain yogurt
+- ¼ cup nonfat plain yogurt

-1 cup flour
+- 1 cup flour

-1/2 cup whole wheat flour
+- ½ cup whole wheat flour

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-1/2 teaspoon salt
+- ½ teaspoon salt

-1 tablespoon fresh thyme leaves
+- 1 tablespoon fresh thyme leaves

-2/3 cup pine nuts
+- ⅔ cup pine nuts

-powdered sugar, optional, for garnish
+- powdered sugar, optional, for garnish

-Beat eggs with sugar until fluffy.
+- Beat eggs with sugar until fluffy.
 Add lemon zest, oil, and yogurt and mix until combined.
 Stir together flours with baking powder and salt, then add to wet ingredients with mixer on low just until incorporated.
 Add thyme and pint nuts, mixing on low to combine.